ajiteshmadai/onepush/README.md

 # OnePush
 Wesbite which allows people to share their favourite website.
-It is built as psrt of Hiring challenge hosted on HackerEarth.com.
+It is built as part of Hiring challenge hosted on HackerEarth.com.
 Intent was to consume API hosted at hackerearth and build a responsive UI.